Brad Thornton

 The next year, he spent the final two rounds of the national championship in Foley, Ala., with Carter Nicholson.
 His splendid play helped Gulf Coast close out its first team title.
 Gulf Coast won that national title with five Mississippians who beat the best teams in the country.

 Thornton earned a bachelor’s degree at Delta State and a master’s at William Carey.
-He has been teaching at Stone High, and his golf team there has qualified for the state tournament both years.
+He taught at Stone High, and his golf team there qualified for the state tournament both years.

-He and his wife Krystyn have a 4-year-old daughter named Lily Kate and a 2-year-old son named Todd.
+He and his wife Krystyn have a 6-year-old daughter named Lily Kate and a 4-year-old son named Todd.